zhuje/agent-frameworks/prototype/frameworks/openweb-ui/openshift-deploy/README.md

-## Open-WebUI as an AI Agent framework
+## Open WebUI as an AI Agent framework

 [Tim Baek, the founder of Open WebUI, shows why his project has over 3M downloads and 50K GitHub stars.](https://youtu.be/-yyMSBARfgM?si=xriJzGZsZvDVI3Hz)

-## AI Platform on OpenShift: Open-WebUI
+## AI Platform on OpenShift: Open WebUI

 If you've checked out [open-webui](https://docs.openwebui.com/) chances are you got up and running quickly with `ollama`. `open-webui` has a ton of cool features like enabling web-search and RAG with chats.
 There is also a community maintained [`Tools` and `Functions`